Poisoning

 Symptoms of poisonings

-The symptoms of a suspected poisoning may vary depending on the person's age, the type of poisonous substance, the amount of poison involved, and how much time has passed since the poisoning occurred.
+The symptoms of a suspected poisoning may vary.
+They depend on the person's age, the type of poisonous substance, the amount of poison involved, and how much time has passed since the poisoning occurred.
 Some common symptoms that might point to a poisoning include:

 • Nausea and vomiting.